 Some states may inspect animals at the border, or ask to see health certificates.
 Contact the Animal Control Commission for the city or town where you’ll be living to determine what documents you’ll need and for information on licensing your pets.

-Communities across the country have passed breed specific legislation, banning or restricting more than 100 different breeds of dogs.
+Communities across the country have also passed breed specific legislation, banning or restricting more than 100 different breeds of dogs.
 Therefore, it’s vital to research the local laws before arriving with your dog.
-The Animal Control Commission should provide you with the information you’ll need to ensure you’re complying with local regulations.
+The Animal Control Commission should also provide you with information regarding local regulations.

-Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for one, always be prepared to comply with muzzle, leash, and proof of insurance requirements.
+Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for one, be prepared with a muzzle, leash, and proof of insurance.
 If you inadvertently violate the law, be polite and do your best to bring yourself and your dog into compliance.
 Even if that means immediately leaving the jurisdiction.

 Get A Check-Up

 Depending on your mode of travel your destination, certain documents relating to your pet’s health may be needed.
 Once you’ve determined the requirements, schedule an appointment with your veterinarian to get everything in order.

 Proof of Rabies Vaccination: A current rabies tag and a proof of vaccination certificate signed by your veterinarian is your pet’s most important travel document.
 Whenever you travel with your pet, be sure to keep that certificate in your possession at all times.

 Travel Tip: If you’re worried that your pet could get motion sickness, speak to your veterinarian about prescriptions that help relieve those symptoms.

 Transporting Your Pet

 Relocating By Motor Vehicle

 Driving is the least expensive way of moving with pets.
 And can be the most fun!
 What dog doesn’t love a road trip, after all?